deCordova Sculpture Park and Museum, Lincoln, Massachusetts

 31 October 2014 – 26 April 2015

 Thoreau’s Desk (requires some assembly) is a music composition for percussion trio.
 Its instrumentation includes tools and materials for building an abstraction of Henry David Thoreau's writing desk.
 When construction is complete the music stops.
-On each occasion the piece is performed, a new object is built as material expression of time's signature.
+And on each occasion the piece is performed a new object is built.

 The work is inspired by the chapter in Walden devoted to “Sounds," wherein Thoreau sets his household furnishings “out on the grass,” and “They seemed . . . as if unwilling to be brought back in.”
 Other sources include Water Walk, which composer John Cage performed in 1960 before a live audience for the popular American television show, “I’ve Got a Secret.”
-Yet another precedent includes the modernist Dutch architect Gerrit Rietveld’s 1934 writing desk built of shipping crate materials.
-The object produced by the musicians performing Thoreau’s Desk (requires some assembly) appears no closer to such models, however, than Picasso’s 1915 Violin resembles the musical instrument that inspired it.
+Yet another precedent includes the Dutch architect Gerrit Rietveld’s 1934 writing desk built from a shipping crates.
+However, the object produced by the musicians performing Thoreau’s Desk (requires some assembly) appears no closer to such models than Picasso’s 1915 Violin resembles the musical instrument inspiring it.